The Economics and Implementation Research Group (EIRG)

 One of the group’s current main focuses is evaluating biomarker tests for use in remote rural tropical settings.
 Building on recent laboratory based retrospective studies and field evaluation of CRP rapid tests, this will result in a randomized control trial for CRP guided treatment of febrile patients in primary care.

-Besides its own research, ETRG also supports health economic studies and early career researchers across the Major Overseas Programme centres in Southeast Asia.
+Besides its own research, EIRG also supports health economic studies and early career researchers across the Major Overseas Programme centres in Southeast Asia.

 The eight-person group currently consists of three health economists, three clinicians, a social scientist and a data analyst, with four research nurses to be soon hired for the upcoming clinical trial.

-Yoel Lubell, ETRG Group Head & University Research Lecturer
+Yoel Lubell, EIRG Group Head & University Research Lecturer

 Angela Devine, Research Fellow & PhD Student